avocado-framework-tests/avocado-misc-tests/io/disk/fs_mark.py.data/README.txt

 ----------------------------

-disk		- disk on which the test is to be run dir         - dir on which the disk needs to be mounted and run num_files	- number of files allocated per directory size		- size of each file
+disk		- disk on which the test is to be run num_files	- number of files allocated per directory size		- size of each file